KennethOyibo/AR-CoronaVirus-Tracker/README.md

 To run the project.
 Connect to a physical iphone (iOS version > 13.0).
 Any iphone 6 and above should be already running on iOS13.
 Then make sure that a development team is selected/added in "Signing and Capablities".
 You will need to sign into a apple account(This is free).
 Then click on Run (the play button).
 When application opens up on the iphone, accept the permision request.

 ## Deprecated
 This project is not currently maintained and as such the code might break when ran.
-The link to a video demo is : https://youtu.be/y2L5hMHjaqE
+The link to a video demo is : https://youtu.be/y2L5hMHjaqE .
+The AR aspect still works but I am working on making the corona api functional again.
+Stay tuned.